-The optimal vaccination assignment $\alpha(\beta, \delta)$ in the first best yields the same kind of calculus consumers use to arrive at a Vaccination Equilibrium.
+The efficient or optimal vaccination assignment $\alpha(\beta, \delta)$ in the first best employs a different kind of calculus than what consumers use to arrive at a Vaccination Equilibrium.
 For individual decisions, if loss is high and disutility is low, a consumer would choose to pay a fee to get vaccinated.
 Under social welfare maximization, if loss is high and disutility low, a consumer should get vaccinated.
 But the presence of externality makes the social and private perspectives differ.